 We now have thousands of guest testimonials from our dog owner guests

 It’s so nice to be recognised for offering high quality luxury cottages which accept dogs.
 Most people struggle to find this, so we score massive K9 brownie points.
-Why not go to our doggy testimonial page to check some of them out.
+Why not go to our doggy testimonial page to read them?
 They’re all taken from the guest recommendation books in our holiday cottages.

 We are very proud to display the Pets Welcome award from VisitEngland.
 This award gives dog owners the assurance that they are booking quality accommodation which meet the needs of their pets.
 Visit our Pets Welcome page, detailing what we have to do to maintain the standard.